I often hear the following question:

 The Axis with the Best Color

 The A/B axis, on the other hand, shows a very pretty blue/green color.
 Too bad this rough wasn’t wide enough to cut on this axis.
-Of course, as you can see below, this was the best color of the two the pleochroic gem showed.
+Of course, as you can see to the right, this was the best hue of the two the pleochroic gem showed.
 Normally, I would cut for this color, even if I have to sacrifice some finished weight.
 A blue/green gem fetches a higher price than an olive gem.

 With this piece of rough, I had no choice.
 The yield was on the yellow/olive C axis.
 Also, notice that the A/B axis has a pretty large flaw.
 (When I cut into it, I discovered it was actually three flaws).